httpie/crosshash/README.md

 #### CLI

 You can invoke `crosshash.py` directly or use `python -m crosshash`.
-The package also installs two identical scripts `crosshash` and `crosshash-py` (the latter is useful when you want to ensure you’re invoking the Python implementation).
+The package also installs two identical scripts `crosshash` and `crosshash.py` (the latter is useful when you want to ensure you’re invoking the Python implementation).

 ```bash
 python3 -m crosshash --json '{"B": 2, "C": [1, 2, 3], "A": 1}'